kanishka-linux/vinanti/README.md

         vnt.add(url, onfinished=callback, method=method, hdr=header_dict)

+        Append url with given method to list of tasks.

+        Here url should not be list.
+It should be proper string url.

+        Method als needs to be specified eg GET, POST or HEAD.

+        Default method is GET.

 * Similar api is for PUT, DELETE, PATCH and OPTIONS

-* Note: In vnt.add, list of urls is not allowed, and method needs to be specified (GET, POST or HEAD).
-Default method is GET.
-First fetch command of any session (before vnt.start()) should never start with vnt.add().
-First fetch command should be always get(), post() or other proper http requests.

 * START Fetching:

         vnt.start()